-I started this blog* to connect with other travelers, of both the active and armchair variety, and to enjoy a casual creative outlet.
+“Transient Local” is both my current identity and my travel philosophy.
+I try to be unassuming and adaptable while traveling, the best way to absorb a place and feel a little like a local everywhere.
+By starting this blog*, I wanted to connect with other travelers, of both the active and armchair variety, and to enjoy a casual creative outlet.
 Check out my Instagram for my latest views, and feel free to get in touch!

-By the way, I don’t usually go back to update these posts, so obviously they’ll become increasingly out-of-date– especially any best-of lists…
+By the way, I don’t usually go back to update these posts, so obviously information in them will become increasingly out-of-date…